About

 Calvin Dining is a proud member of Farmstead.
 This organization is committed to buying directly from farmers and embraces the farm to table practices and standards of safe growing conditions such as clean water and lead testing.

-Calvin Dining is now partnered with Bit-Farms!
-This local small business is an innovator in smart-farming, allowing us to grow fresh and delicious food right inside Knollcrest dining hall.
+Bit-Farms, a local small business, is an innovator in smart-farming which allows us to grow fresh and delicious food right inside Commons Dining Hall.
 By partnering with Bit-Farms, we help ensure safe growing conditions, clean water, and sustainably sourced crops.